Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 ## Logout
 (url path to /accounts/logout/)
-1. Click on "Logout" to verify if user is able to logout.
+1. Click on "Sign Out" button to verify if redirects to the "Homepage" and appears a successful toast with the message "You have signed out".
 2. Click on "Cancel" button to verify if redirects to the "Homepage".
-3. Click on "Sign Out" button to verify if redirects to the "Homepage" and appears a successful toast with the message "You have signed out".
-4. Click on "X" to verify if the toast closes.
+3. Click on "X" to verify if the toast closes.

 ##### back to [top](#table-of-contents)